 Nima consulted the datafile.

 "He's 54.
 Bainbridge was the next oldest at 46.
-None of the others is out of their thirties."
+None of the others are out of their thirties."

 "Senior in age, senior in position.
 Sounds to me like a good candidate for the boss of this little group."